vkbo/novelWriter/docs/source/int_source.rst

 .. _PyPi: https://pypi.org/project/novelWriter/
 .. _Sphinx Docs: https://www.sphinx-doc.org/

-This section describes various other setup methods, and instructions for building needed files when running novelWriter from the source code directly.
+This section describes various ways of running novelWriter directly from the source code, and how to build the various components like the translation files and documentation.

 .. note::
    The text below assumes the command ``python`` corresponds to a Python 3 executable.
 Python 2 is